peterkuma/pst/README.md

 Decode PST. `s` is PST (binary string) or a list of PST, and `as_unicode` (bool) indicates whether to convert binary strings in output to unicode.
-Returns a list.

 #### decode_argv